This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The Consequences of Infant Brain Damage

-The potential consequences of infant brain damage range from mild and temporary to severe and permanent.[2]
-One of the results of brain damage caused by asphyxiation is cerebral palsy, which can cause physical impairments, cognitive impairments, and learning disabilities, and may leave a child disabled for life.
+The symptoms and complications of infant brain damage range from mild and temporary to severe and permanent.
+One of the results of brain damage caused by asphyxiation is cerebral palsy.[2]

 Brain damage in an infant can also cause issues like behavioral challenges, developmental delays, and physical impairments that may include partial paralysis.